Raj of Sarawak: Population

-Upon acquisition of his first territories in the First Division, Brooke came into possession of a large quantity of antimony from mines around the area.
-At the time of his arrival, a land tenure system known as the Native Customary Rights (NCR) had been practised by the indigenous communities.
-Brooke's first priority was to abolish headhunting among the indigenous communities of the interior.
+Upon acquisition of his first territories in the First Division, James Brooke came into possession of a large quantity of antimony from mines around the area.
+At the time of his arrival, a land tenure system known as the Native Customary Rights had been practised by the indigenous communities.
+James Brooke's first priority was to abolish headhunting among the indigenous communities of the interior.
 The kingdom's authorities conducted repeated raids on Sea Dayak villages and, facing a major rebellion, ultimately forced them to practice horticulture and abandon headhunting.
-Land Dayaks had also been involved in headhunting but more readily abandoned the practice and became loyal followers of Brooke.
+Land Dayaks had also been involved in headhunting but more readily abandoned the practice and became loyal followers of James Brooke.
 Most Malay coastal villages were also raided as part of the kingdom's policy to combat piracy and slavery.
 Despite success in these endeavours, stagnant economic conditions persisted and the kingdom amassed huge debts.

-Brooke promoted Chinese immigration, convinced that they would inject vigour into the economy and prove an encouragement to indigenous communities to participate.
+James Brooke promoted Chinese immigration, convinced that they would inject vigour into the economy and prove an encouragement to indigenous communities to participate.
 Initially, most of the immigrants were miners originating from Sambas in neighbouring Dutch Borneo.
 These later formed a Kongsi system in Bau.
-The second Rajah continued this policy, particularly targeting the agricultural sector.
-Conflicts ensued between the government and the Chinese in 1857, believed to have arisen, inter alia, in relation to the Second Opium War.
+The Charles Brooke continued this policy, particularly targeting the agricultural sector.
+Conflicts ensued between the government and the Chinese in 1857, believed to have arisen in relation to the Second Opium War, among other things.

-There was no forced labour, except for prisoners during public works and roads repair.
+There was no forced labour, except for prisoners doing public works and roads repair.
 In contrast to Dutch East Indies's forced cultivation system (cultuurstelsel), the indigenous people of Sarawak paid only a small amount of door tax and land rent.

 Companies

 Borneo Company Limited was formed in 1856.
 It was involved in a wide range of businesses in Sarawak, including trade, banking, agriculture, mineral exploration and development.
 The second Rajah worked to stabilise the economy and reduce government debt.
-The economy grew significantly under his reign, with total exports reaching $386,439 and imports $414,756 in 1863.
+The economy grew significantly under his reign, with total exports reaching $386,439 (Sarawak dollars) and imports $414,756 in 1863.

 Land

-The Rajah established the land tenure policy in 1863 with some minor modifications throughout Brooke's rule.
-Every inhabitant in Sarawak was entitled to three acres of land, in which sale was prohibited, and no one would own more than 100 acres without the permission of the government.
+The Rajah established the land tenure policy in 1863 with some minor modifications throughout James Brooke's rule.
+Every inhabitant in Sarawak was entitled to three acres of land, in which sale was prohibited, and no one could own more than 100 acres without the permission of the government.
 Although the majority of the lands were in smallholders, the Brooke government granted several land concessions to Borneo Company Limited to develop rubber, timber, oil, coal, and antimony.